Kloosterkerk, The Hague: Court of Albrecht of Bavaria

-A thriving new center of arts was established in The Hague by the Court of Albrecht of Bavaria (1336–1404) and his second wife Margaret of Cleves (ca. 1375-1412).
-Some known artistic items to have been produced in this period are an important illuminated manuscript, the Hours of Margaret of Cleves commissioned between 1395-1400, and the visually similar Biblia pauperum.

-From December 1399 Dirc van Delf (ca. 1365-ca. 1404) was among the court of the Duke Albrecht of Bavaria in The Hague.
+A thriving new centre of arts was established in The Hague by the Court of Albrecht of Bavaria and his second wife Margaret of Cleves.
+Some known artistic items to have been produced in this period are an important illuminated manuscript, the Hours of Margaret of Cleves commissioned between 1395–1400, and the visually similar Biblia pauperum.
+From December 1399, Dirc van Delf was among the court of the Duke Albrecht of Bavaria in The Hague.
 There he had the function of court chaplain, but he also lectured at German universities, such as Cologne and Erfurt.

-Early Architecture
+Early architecture

-In 1420 a fire raged through the monastery, but serious renovations are not recorded until the church's southern transept was added in the beginning of the 16th century.
+In 1420 a fire raged through the monastery, but serious renovations were not recorded until the church's southern transept was added in the beginning of the 16th century.
 The church was expanded around 1540 with an enlarged aisle and side chapels.
-The center barrel vaulted aisle is 20 meters high and 11.5 meters wide.
+The centre barrel vaulted aisle is 20 metres high and 11.5 metres wide.
 The worship space became a pilgrimage church, where people could visit and pass through, while services were being held in the central aisle or nave.
-At this time the church was also dedicated to St. Vincent, a Valencian Dominican missionary who was canonized June 3, 1455 by Pope Calixtus III.
+At this time the church was also dedicated to St. Vincent, a Valencian Dominican missionary who was canonized on 3 June 1455, by Pope Calixtus III.

-Protestant Reformation
+Protestant reformation

 It was stripped of Catholic decorations during the beeldenstorm (iconoclasm of 1566).
 A number of friars lived on for a few more years, but in 1574 the last few left.
 In 1583 most of the monastery was demolished.
 The church remained, but having been abandoned for 12 years, the building had deteriorated and some suggested demolition.
 In 1588 a cavalry company seeking shelter settled in the former church.
 The following year the nave and choir were made into a cannon foundry for the States of Holland and West Friesland.
 The choir was used as a foundry and the nave served as a munition store with the two walled off from each other.
-On November 3, 1690, the ammunition stored in the nave exploded leaving only one wall of the monastery remaining.
+On 3 November 1690, the ammunition stored in the nave exploded leaving only one wall of the monastery remaining.